 It’s important that customer-facing employees use the right language and provide the same answers to customers’ questions during this time.
 Text templates are a great way to ensure continuity across your messages.
 Set up a template that your employees can use again and again to reach out to customers with business updates.

 Want to learn about other use cases for texting during this challenging time?
-Read about 9 use cases for texting during the coronavirus.
+Read about 9 use cases for texting during the coronavirus and watch the video below.

 To learn more about Zipwhip texting and how to use it to reach customers effectively during the coronavirus emergency, download our free e-book The Ultimate Guide to Texting Your Customers.